azgk/azgk/README.md

-- 👋 I am looking for job as a software engineer.
+- 👋 Hi!
+I am currently looking for a job in data science.
 - 🤓 Proficient in Python and SQL.
 I am familiar with HTML, CSS, JavaScript.
 - 👀 Interested in learning coding, guitar, language.
 I love bulldogs.